cheredia19/paris-2024-medals-and-medallists/README.md

   }}
  />

 Speaking of birth dates, the age difference between the [oldest](https://olympics.com/en/athletes/laura-kraut) and the [youngest](https://olympics.com/en/athletes/arisa-trew) medal winner at Paris 2024 is roughly 44,5 years (exactly **16,250 days**).
+American equestrian Laura Kraut is 58, while Australian skateboarder Alisa Trew is just 14.

+Two hundred and five medal-winning athletes were born from 1965 to 1990, 1530 in the 1990s, and 574 between 2001 and 2010.

+The bar chart below details the number of athletes born each year from 1965 to 2010.

 <PlotlyBarChart
   data={{